 (The game I attended was in 2019, when Charlton were in the Championship playing Leeds United.
 In 2020, Charlton got relegated to League One and Leeds went up to the Premier League.
+As of the 2023-24 season, Leeds have been relegated back to the Championship and Charlton remain in League One.
 Here’s more on all the leagues and cups of English soccer.)

 As my friends and I walked the streets from Charlton Station down to the club’s home ground, The Valley, I didn’t see anybody taking selfies, asking stewards for directions, or holding up their scarves for a photo to prove to Instagram they finally arrived.
 I am sure there were other visitors about, but the vibe at Charlton is one of longtime fans who have been through it all together and are still here.
 Words like “family club” are widely overused in England, but it’s not lost here.
 Nor would be “traditional.”

 The club hasn’t been in the top tier since a seven-year run ended in 2007, and since then they’ve been yo-yo-ing between the second and third tiers.
 It’s in that time that most foreign visitors, and certainly Americans, have started paying attention to English football.
 So Charlton is a club whose fan base would seem to have been reduced to its essence: locals and generational types, dotted with the occasional groundhopper but undiluted by tourists and away fans sneaking into the home end to see their visiting heroes.